Cornelis Drebbel: Biography

 Around 1604 the Drebbel family moved to England, probably at the invitation of the new king, James I of England (VI of Scotland).
 He was accommodated at Eltham Palace.
 Drebbel worked there at the masques, that were performed by and for the court.
-He was attached to the court of young Renaissance crown-prince Henry.
-He astonished the court with demostration of a perpetual motion machine, automatic and hydraulic organs and his optical Instruments.
+He was attached to the court of young Renaissance crown-prince, Henry.
+He astonished the court with a demonstration of a perpetual motion machine, automatic and hydraulic organs and his optical Instruments.